Jake Garn

-Edwin Jacob "Jake" Garn (born October 12, 1932) is an American politician and member of the Republican Party who served as a United States senator representing Utah from 1974 to 1993.
-Garn became the first sitting member of Congress to fly in space when he flew aboard the Space Shuttle Discovery as a payload specialist during NASA mission STS-51-D (April 12–19, 1985).

-Prior to his time in Congress, he served as the mayor of Salt Lake City.
+Edwin Jacob "Jake" Garn (born October 12, 1932) is an American politician from the U.S. state of Utah.
+A member of the Republican Party, he served as a member of the United States Senate from 1974 to 1993.
+Garn became the first sitting member of the United States Congress to fly in space when he flew aboard the Space Shuttle Discovery during STS-51-D in April 1985.
+Prior to his time in the U.S. Senate, he served as the mayor of Salt Lake City from 1972 to 1974.

 Early life and education

-The son of a World War I pilot, Garn was born in Richfield, Utah.
-Garn also attended East High School, Clayton Middle School, and Uintah Elementary School.
-He earned a Bachelor of Science degree in business and finance from the University of Utah in 1955 and was a member of the Sigma Chi fraternity.
+Garn was born in Richfield, Utah and the son of World War I pilot Ed Garn and the former Agnes Fern Christensen.
+He is of Danish, English, German, and Norwegian descent.
+He attended East High School, Roosevelt Junior High School, and Uintah Elementary School.
+He earned a Bachelor of Science degree in business and finance from the University of Utah in 1955, where he was a member of the Sigma Chi fraternity.